agentcontest/massim_2020/docs/scenario.md

 --- | ---
-failed_parameter | Parameter is not a direction. failed_path | Cannot move to the target location because the agent or one of its attached things are blocked.
+failed_parameter | Parameter is not a direction. failed_path | Cannot move to the target location because the agent or one of its attached things are blocked. failed_forbidden | New agent position would be out of map/grid bounds.

 ### attach